 When it comes time to explore haunted Costa Rica sites, there are many things that you can do to ensure your trip is as safe and enjoyable as possible.
 Here are some helpful tips for exploring these destinations:

-There are many stories of tourists getting attacked at these locations, so it’s best to stay alert.
-This is especially true if there are other people with you because ghosts often come out when they feel more vulnerable, like when people travel alone.
+There are many stories of tourists getting attacked at these locations’ an orphanage, so it’s best to stay alert.
+This is especially true if there are other people with you because ghosts often come out when they feel more vulnerable in an orphanage, like when people travel alone.
 When exploring such locations, always be on the lookout for animals that may get too close, making it difficult to move away before an attack occurs.
 Also, keep an eye out for large insects that can jump into your face unexpectedly.

 Many people consider bringing a camera when exploring one of Costa Rica’s haunted destinations, especially if it’s being explored with another person.
 While it may be more difficult to follow along without a camera, it may give you a better chance of catching footage of something unexpected and scary.